COMP2160-Game-Development/Prac-03/README.md

 ### To receive full marks, show your tutor:

 * Your completed state machine, including your diagram/notes!
-* Your tunable parameters in the inspector, and the kind of jump feeling you were going for (you don't need to have achieved this, just made a start!).
+* Your tunable parameters in the inspector, and how they influence your jump.
 * Your spawner and destroyer.
-* Your randomised triangle sizes or movement speeds.
+* Your randomised triangle sizes.

+## Bonus: Juice and Effects

+If you finish early, here are a few things you can experiment with:

+* Add a rotation (what axis?) on your player sprite so they spin in the air when they jump.
+* Add a [line-renderer](https://docs.unity3d.com/Manual/class-LineRenderer.html) to the square to give a sense of motion.
+* Add large, slow moving triangles that are a different colour and deal no damage to the player that spawn behind the player and obstacles.
+This will give a sense of depth and is a form of [parallax scrolling](https://www.youtube.com/watch?v=piaQBAkqzhs).